MOTORHOMING IN FRANCE

 Obviously, it is better not to set up camp and to only overnight for one night, rather than hanging out your washing and looking like you might be setting up home.
 You will want to be unobtrusive as possible when finding a wild camping spot.

 You can find out more about the rules and regulations regarding wild camping in France here.

-France Passion is a scheme whereby local business, farms, wineries and the like welcome you to stay on their property for free.
+France Passion is a scheme whereby local businesses, farms, wineries and the like welcome you to stay on their property for free.
 Many entice you off the beaten path and offer their delicious gastronomic wares for sale.
-What better way to campervan France hopping from one winery to another?
+What better way to campervan France than hopping from one winery to another?

 You can download a guide to over 2000 stops and get a France Passion Sticker here.
 Find out more information on the France Passion Website.

-For more information on and details of how and why we hired a Campervan for our Travels in Europe – check out our CAMPERVANNING IN EUROPE article.
+For more information on, and details of how and why we hired a Campervan for our Travels in Europe, check out our: